Bathurst Showground: Heritage listing

 The Bathurst Showground is of state significance for its association with the larger agricultural region which contributed significantly to the economy and development of the state.
 The Bathurst Show became recognised as one of the best agricultural shows in NSW in regards to the quality of the livestock and exhibits, demonstrating both the success of farming in the region and the pride locals took in their produce and show.

 The showground demonstrates a continuity of historical activity, the site being used continually as a showground since 1878.
 This is one of the earliest sites that has been used continuously and has some of the earliest extant showground buildings including the Howard Pavilion which was designed by Edward Gell and erected in 1879.
 Additionally, the showground is of high architectural merit with particular care being taken with the placement of buildings and the architectural styles in which they were built.
 This attention was extended to the landscape setting, thereby creating a landmark in the town of Bathurst and the region.
 The Bathurst showground along with Glen Innes, Singleton Showgrounds contains the most comprehensive array and aesthetically cohesive suite of showground buildings in NSW regional towns and is thus one of a small group of iconic or'ideal' country show grounds.

-The showground is significant as an example of agricultural showground, which often form an important focus for rural communities and aid in the social and technical development of rural and regional areas and consequently historically assisted with the development of industry and economy of the state.
-The Bathurst Showground is a worthy representation of this rural establishment having attracted people from a wide geographical area and it is an outstanding example of its type with regard to its aesthetic appeal and longevity.
+The showground is significant as an example of an agricultural showground, which often forms a focus for rural communities and has contributed to the social and technical development of rural and regional areas, as well as to the development of the state's industry and economy.
+The Bathurst Showground is a representation of this type of rural establishment, having attracted people from a wide geographical area, and is an example of its type with regard to its aesthetic characteristics and longevity.

 Bathurst Showground was listed on the New South Wales State Heritage Register on 4 September 2015 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Bathurst Showground is of state significance for its association with the larger agricultural region which contributed significantly to the economy and development of the state.
 The Bathurst district was the first agricultural region to be developed inland of the Blue Mountains and provided significant pasture land.
 In the nineteenth century the region became a significant commercial orchard district for the provision of Sydney markets and the canning industry.